bk20dev/windbnb/README.md

 <!-- Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering: -->

-This is my first bigger (and completed!) project with React.
+This is my first bigger (and completed!)
+React project.

 I have started learning React at the beginning of this year.
 However.
 I didn't have enough time to learn it.
 Finally, during this summer I have completed an online course I was given on Christmas.
 And now it is the time for practice!